-Come have a great time watching Pirates of the Caribbean: The Curse of the Black Pearl while supporting UNICEF!
+Come have a great time watching Pixar’s Inside Out while supporting UNICEF!

 The UNICEF Club hosted a BINGO game on March 3 during Flex Block to raise money for UNICEF’s Covid Relief Fund.

 Many students joined in and much fun was had by all!
 We are looking forward to our next BINGO game!
 Thank you to all who participated!